munemahmad/munemahmad.github.io/_pages/about.md

 I earned both my Bachelor’s **(BSS)** and Master’s **(MSS)** degrees in **Economics** from [Comilla University](https://www.cou.ac.bd/), where I also worked as a **Graduate Research Assistant** under the supervision of Dr. Kazi Mohammed Kamal Uddin during and shortly after my postgraduate studies.

-At present, I am engaging deeply with literature in *Behavioral Economics, Development Economics, and the Economics of Climate Change*, with the aim of developing research questions that align with both my academic training and professional experiences.

 ## Research Interests